IU East ALL INFO

 Opening Night Events

-9:45pm: Cabin Camaraderie - plug into camp, connect with your cabinmates & ask questions.
+9:45pm: Cabin Camaraderie - plug into camp, connect with your cabin mates & ask questions.

 10:30pm: Utopia Nightcap - The IU Bar is open so join us for a nightcap.
 Meet more fellow campers before turning in.